CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

   three: c
 ```

 System property files can be loaded automatically if placed in a folder named `properties` in the directory from which the CLI is run.
-If the flow requires a system properties file that is not loaded automatically, use the `--spf` flag and a comma-separated list of file paths.
+If the flow or operation requires a system properties file that is not loaded automatically, use the `--spf` flag and a comma-separated list of file paths.

 ```bash
 cslang>run --f c:/.../your_flow.sl --spf c:/.../yaml
 ```

-####Run a Flow in Quiet Mode
+####Run in Quiet Mode
 Normally a flow's task names are printed to the screen as they are run.
 To disable the task names from being printed, use the `--q` flag.

 ```bash
 cslang>run --f c:/.../your_flow.sl --q
 ```

-####Run a Flow in Non-Interactive Mode
+####Run in Non-Interactive Mode
 A flow can be run without first starting up the CLI using the non-interactive mode.

 From a shell prompt: